alexhill-coder/Hacker_Hangman/README.md

 ## How To Use

-To the app is very simple as the design provides information as to how the player is meant to proceed.
+To use the app is very simple as the design provides information as to how the player is meant to proceed.
 Starting with a message to enter a letter the app also indicates the length of the word and a keyboard to provide the letter.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/119125564/217437030-bc400b8d-e633-431c-b78a-783f5f0cf7df.png" alt="react app" width="40%"/>